Umuzi-org/Tilde/automarker_2/README.md

 ```

-### Configuration statuses
+##### Understanding configuration statuses

 - NOT_IMPLEMENTED: We still need to build this one out
 - DEBUG: The configuration is alive and kicking, but we aren't yet 100% confident in its output.
 Staff are encouraged to make use of this configuration in order to build confidence over time
 - PRODUCTION: The configuration has been battle tested.
 We are confident that the output is correct
 - DEACTIVATED: This configuration was in DEBUG or PRODUCTION mode and something went wrong so we had to turn it off

-### Configuration check
+#### Configuration self-testing

 This runs the tests against the configured "perfect project".
-This is useful if you are configuring projects yourself.
+This is useful if you are configuring projects yourself or if you are changing how any part of the automarker works.

 ```
 python check_project_configuration.py CONTENT_ITEM_ID FLAVORS